Appearance & Reality > The Lord Jesus Christ > Truly rich

 Importance of faith

-Many believers may have difficulty trusting God for His provision.
-But they may not be aware of it, especially when they have plenty.
-They may think their security is in God.
-However, when they are tested, for example, when they lose their jobs and are unable to find employment for some time, they may become troubled and anxious and feel very insecure.
+Many believers have difficulty trusting God for His provision.
+Some do not have savings for contingencies and future needs and they feel insecure.
+Others who have plenty may think their security is in God.
+But when tested, for example, when they lose their jobs and are unable to find employment for a considerable length of time, they may become troubled and anxious and feel very insecure.
+Whether we have plenty or lack, we need to learn to trust God for His provision.

 Seek first His kingdom and His righteousness

-The Lord Jesus teaches us very clearly to seek first His kingdom and His righteousness and “all these things” will be added to us (Matt.
+The Lord Jesus teaches us very clearly to seek first the kingdom of God and His righteousness and “all these things” will be added to us (Matt.
 6:33).
-Let us briefly look at this verse in its context to appreciate its relevance to us.
+Let us briefly look at the context of this verse to appreciate its relevance to us.

-The Lord Jesus in verse 25 tells us not to be anxious for our lives – as to what we shall eat, drink or put on.
-Is not life more than food, and the body than clothing?
-Look at the birds of the air – how our heavenly Father feeds them.
-And we are worth much more than they (v.
+The Lord Jesus tells us, in Matthew 6:25, not to be anxious for our lives – as to what we will eat, drink or wear.
+He says that life is more than food, and the body more than clothing.
+He directs our eyes to the birds of the air and tells us that our heavenly Father feeds them.
+How much more so for us who are worth much more than the birds (v.
 26).
-He tells us to observe how the lilies of the field grow.
+He then tells us to observe how the lilies of the field grow.

 Matthew 6:30